2014 Blossom Current Status: Peak bloom is forecast for April 8-12.

 The Peak Bloom Date and Blooming Period

-The Peak Bloom Date is defined as the day in which 70 percent of the blossoms of the Yoshino Cherry (Prunus x yedoensis) trees are open.
-The date when the Yoshino cherry blossoms reach peak bloom varies from year to year, depending on weather conditions.
-Cherry Blossom Festival dates are set based on the average date of blooming (April 4), but nature is not always cooperative.
-Unseasonably warm and/or cool temperatures have resulted in the Yoshino cherries reaching peak bloom as early as March 15 (1990) and as late as April 18 (1958).
+The peak bloom date is defined as the day when 70% of the Yoshino Cherry (Prunus x yedoensis) blossoms are open.
+Peak bloom varies annually depending on weather conditions.
+The most likely time to reach peak bloom is between the last week of March and the first week of April.
+Extraordinary warm or cool temperatures have resulted in peak bloom as early as March 15 (1990) and as late as April 18 (1958).

 Green Color in Buds: Late February to Early March

 Florets Visible: March, Average 16-21 days to Peak Bloom.

 Extension of Florets: Average 12-17 days to Peak Bloom.